Hans de Wit

 Joanna Harries is the Senior Vice President of Expansion at Endeavor Global, the world’s leading organization working with high-impact entrepreneurs in more than 30 countries.
 Endeavor identifies, mentors, and co-invests in entrepreneurs that build world-class businesses and grow entrepreneurial ecosystems.
 The organization has tripled its footprint over the last decade.
 Joanna has launched Endeavor offices across the Middle East, North Africa, Europe, Asia, and North America.
 Prior to Endeavor, Joanna was an Acumen Fellow working in Mumbai and a brand manager at Unilever.
 Joanna is a graduate of Wilfrid Laurier University’s School of Business and Economics.
 She has been recognized as a Kauffman Fellow and serves on the advisory board for the Lazaridis Institute

-Shakti Jauhar is Senior Vice President of Global HR Operations and Shared Services for PepsiCo.
-In this role, he leads PepsiCo’s strategic HR Digital Transformation which deployed and established Global Operations and Shared Services across 83 countries with 300 employees and contractors for PepsiCo’s HR and Payroll processes, technology, and services.
+Shakti Jauhar was most recently Senior Vice President of Global HR Operations and Shared Services for PepsiCo.
+In this role, he led PepsiCo’s strategic HR Digital Transformation which deployed and established Global Operations and Shared Services across 83 countries with 300 employees and contractors for PepsiCo’s HR and Payroll processes, technology, and services.
 The scope of the transformation included all HR functions comprising Board and Executive Total Rewards, Global Mobility, Compensation, Talent Management, and Talent Acquisition.
-Jauhar also serves as a member of PepsiCo’s Security Council.
-Prior to his current position, Jauhar held various leadership roles in Manufacturing, Finance, and IT.
-Most recently, he was the Senior Director of Global Benefits and Wellness at PepsiCo, where he had responsibility for strategy, design, systems and vendor management for self-insured Health and Welfare, Wellness and employee benefits.
-He brought efficiencies and cost savings which curtailed year over year cost increases.
-Jauhar has a Bachelor of Engineering from Thapar Institute of Engineering and Technology in Patiala, India.
+Shakti also served as a member of PepsiCo’s Security Council.
+Throughout his career, Shakti has held various leadership roles in Manufacturing, Finance, and IT.
+Shakti has a Bachelor of Engineering from Thapar Institute of Engineering and Technology in Patiala, India.

 Esther has been a global executive in the public, private, and civil society sectors for more than 25 years.
 Before joining WES as CEO and executive director, Esther worked with Laureate Education, Inc., a leading global higher education organization.
 She was Laureate’s CEO for Africa Operations and CEO of Monash South Africa, and then SVP for Global Public Affairs.
 Esther served as the Associate Director for Global Operations of the U.S. Peace Corps and held senior management roles with the International Youth Foundation and the International Partnership for Microbicides.
 Early in her career, she served as a United Nations Humanitarian Affairs Officer, worked in management consulting with Grant Thornton, and was a White House Fellow.
 Esther holds a bachelor’s degree from North Central College and master’s degrees in International Affairs and Applied Economics from American University.